doocs/leetcode/solution/1200-1299/1225.Report Contiguous Dates/README.md

             subdate(
                 dt,
                 rank() OVER (
-                    PARTITION BY state
+                    PARTITION BY st
                     ORDER BY dt
                 )
-            ) AS dif
+            ) AS pt
-        FROM
-            (
-                SELECT
-                    'failed' AS state,
-                    fail_date AS dt
-                FROM failed
-                WHERE fail_date BETWEEN '2019-01-01' AND '2019-12-31'
-                UNION ALL
-                SELECT
-                    'succeeded' AS state,
-                    success_date AS dt
-                FROM succeeded
+        FROM T
-                WHERE success_date BETWEEN '2019-01-01' AND '2019-12-31'
-            ) AS t1
-    ) AS t2
+    ) AS t
-GROUP BY state, dif
+GROUP BY 1, pt
-ORDER BY dt;
+ORDER BY 2;
 ```

 <!-- tabs:end -->